What Should be in a Health and Safety Policy for Small Businesses?

 If your employees all operate from a single location, then a poster within headquarters may be the best way to convey the information.
 If you have lone workers operating primarily out in the field, it’s important to ensure they are also brought up to speed with something like a leaflet.
 Training should also be provided.

-Choose your person: Included in your policy should be the identity of the person or people who will be responsible for enforcing the new rules and regulations.
+Choose your nominated person: Included in your policy should be the identity of the person or people who will be responsible for enforcing the new rules and regulations.
 This can be anyone within the organisation or even an outside advisor.
 For smaller businesses, it’s likely to be a single nominated person.
-Whoever you choose, they must be someone who is deemed ‘competent’ (i.e. knowledgeable and experienced) enough to carry out the task.
+Whoever you choose must be someone who is deemed ‘competent’ (i.e. knowledgeable and experienced) enough to carry out the task.

 Legally, employers need to have liability insurance that can cover the cost of compensation should a civil case ever be taken out against you.